ef1069/Collaboration_Deployment/WORFLOW_ANALYSIS.md

-A. It runs when code is pushed or pulled from the main branch
+A. It runs when code is pushed or pulled from the main branch.

 B. 1.
 Get code from repository 2.
 Validate HTML files 3.
 Check for broken lines 4.
 Upload the build site for deployment

 C. It gets the code from the repository, it is necessary to begin.

 D. Ensure the environment is correct for the code deployment

 E. It makes the deployment process consisent so no steps are missed and deployment is alwasy the same.

 F. It could overwrite someone elses work, or they could overwrite yours.
 It would cause confusion which can mess up the processes of branches reconnection to the main.